peterspackman/occ/README.md

 Most dependencies are automatically handled through [CPM](https://github.com/cpm-cmake/CPM.cmake).
 System-installed versions of Eigen3 and libxc can be used if available.

+OCC's geometry optimization implementation for molecules made significant use of the code and documentation from [pyberny](https://github.com/jhrmnn/pyberny) - the files in the `opt` submodule are therefore subject to the MPL license.

 ### Build Instructions

 1. Clone the repository: